ros2/ros2_documentation/source/Tutorials/Advanced/Create-An-Rqtbag-Plugin.rst

    Do not type in ``return DiagnosticPanel()`` (with the ``()``).
    Just ``return DiagnosticPanel`` is correct.

-To see this in action, open up the provided bag file, and right click on the diagnostic track.
+To see this in action, run ``rqt_bag`` with your bag file, and right click on the diagnostic track.
 It will give you two options under the "View": Raw, and our "Awesome Diagnostic."
 Clicking this should open a panel and you can scroll through the messages and watch them print.